slackhq/slack-api-docs/types/channel.md

-Some API methods (such as [channels.join](/methods/channels.join)) will include extra state information for channels when the calling user is a member. `last_read` is the timestamp for the last message the calling user has read in this channel. `unread_count` is a count of messages that the calling user has yet to read. `latest` is the latest message in the channel.
+Some API methods (such as [channels.join](/methods/channels.join)) will include extra state information for channels when the calling user is a member. `last_read` is the timestamp for the last message the calling user has read in this channel. `unread_count` is a full count of visible messages that the calling user has yet to read. `unread_count_display` is a count of messages that the calling user has yet to read that matter to them (this means it excludes things like join/leave messages). `latest` is the latest message in the channel.